 - 7. INTRODUCTION TO GERMAN CLASSICS.
 Four hours credit.
 Prerequisite, at least one quarter of Intermediate German.
-The class will study one five-act play of the classical period, and an anthology of short poems, with questions and discussion in German. - 165.
+The class will study one five-act play of the classical period, and an anthology of short poems, with questions and discussion in German. - 105.
 SURVEY OF GERMAN LITERATURE I. Three hours credit.
 Prerequisite, two years of college German.
 German literature from the earliest beginnings through the 17th century.
-Pagan and early Christian literature, and then emphasis on the folk epic, the courtly epic, the courtly lyric, and on the Reformation period, with readings from Martin Luther and the humanists. - 106.
+Pagan and early Christian literature, and then emphasis on the folk epic, the courtly lyric, and on the Reformation period, with readings from Martin Luther and the humanists. - 106.
 SURVEY OF GERMAN LITERATURE II.
 Three hours credit.
 Prerequisite, two years of college German.
 German literature of the 18th and 19th centuries.
 Emphasis on the six great classical writers, with more intense effort on Göthe and Schiller.
 The historical and social background of all six will be explored.
-The decline of Classicism and the flowering of Romanticism will be traced. - 167.
+The decline of Classicism and the flowering of Romanticism will be traced. - 107.
 SURVEY OF GERMAN LITERATURE III.
 Three hours credit.
 Prerequisite, two years of college German or equivalent.
 A survey of modern German literature-latter 19th and 20th century writing.
 Emphasis on development and importance of Naturalism, Impressionism and Expressionism.
 Importance of Rainer Maria Rilke.
-Prose writings of Thomas and Heinrich Mann, Kafka and Hesse. - 141.
+Prose writings of Thomas and Heinrich Mann, Kafka and Hesse. - 135.
+GERMAN CONVERSATION.
+Four hours credit.
+Prerequisite, two years of college German.
+A course designed to increase the ability of each student to use spoken German in practical, everyday situations.
+The class will be conducted in German. - 141.
 GÖTHE.
 Three hours credit.
 Prerequisite, two years of college German.
 This course is designed as an introduction to the life and work of Germany's greatest classic.
 Special emphasis is placed upon developing some understanding of Göthe's world-view (Weltanschauung) as expressed in Faust.
-The unique vocabulary will be studied intensively, as will Göthe's dramatic technique.
+The unique vocabulary will be studied intensively, as will Göthe's dramatic technique. - 142.
+SCHILLER.

-142. SCHILLER.
 Three hours credit.
 Prerequisite, two years of college German.
 This course is designed as an introduction to the life and work of one of Germany's greatest classics.
 While stress will be placed upon an intensive study of one or two of Schiller's greatest dramas, Schiller's times and background will be discussed.